unisa-hpc/SYgraph/README.md

 To see a full list of commands and options, run `$ python manager.py --help`

 ## Configuration
-To configure the project, in the following the list of the available options of the CMake.
+To configure the project, the following list of the available CMake options.
 |Option|Type|Default|Description|
 |-|-|-|-|
 |SYGRAPH_BITMAP_SIZE|Integer|32|Bitmap size in bits.
 It should match the sub-group (i.e., warp, wavefront) size.|